 Pat Hoffer (Community governor)

 I am thrilled to be working in Pontprennau Primary School and I am excited by the opportunities that we will create for the pupils, staff and community.

 I have been teaching in the Primary sector since 2002.
 I started my career teaching in Key Stage 2 before moving into the Foundation Phase after the birth of my daughter in 2010.
 I have had a variety of roles in my career including coordinating maths for the whole of the primary school, being responsible for assessment, becoming Foundation Phase leader in 2011 and being seconded for a year as Deputy head in 2012.

 I am delighted to be on the Governing Body of Pontprennau Primary as a teacher governor and I look forward to working with the team.

 Ann-Marie Powell (Staff governor)

-I joined the school full time as a Teaching Assistant in September 2016 but as a resident of our Pontprennau community and mother of a children, now in Year 1 and Nursery, I have watched the incredible development of Pontprennau Primary with great interest and enthusiasm for many years: I am delighted to represent our community and our staff as a Staff Governor.
+I joined the school full time as a Teaching Assistant in September 2016 but as a mother of 2 children, now in Year 2 and Reception, I have watched the incredible development of Pontprennau Primary with great interest and enthusiasm for many years: I am delighted to represent our community and our staff as a Staff Governor.